The Best Under Cabinet Lighting Options

 Fluorescent Lighting Fixtures

 Fluorescent lighting is the most common and oldest lighting option.
-They are the least expensive option but also have the shortest lifespan.
-Switching them on and off frequently reduces their lifeline, and their CRI, or color rendering index, is the lowest out of any option.
+They are the least expensive but also have the shortest lifespan.
+Switching them on and off frequently reduces their life expectancy, and their CRI, or Color Rendering Index (CRI), is the lowest of any light source.

-But because of their affordability, they are still popular today.
-Today’s bulbs are much smaller than the originals, T5 vs. T12, and don’t have heat emission issues like halogen lights.
+But because of their affordability, they are still popular.
+Today’s bulbs are much smaller, like T5 vs. T12, and don’t have the heat emission issues like halogen lights.

 Pros: